 Vascular disease is the most common precursor to coronary heart disease and heart attack.
 It is caused by inflammation and weakness of the veins and arteries and by the build-up of fatty deposits in the blood vessels.

 The accumulation of these deposits happens over a long period of time and can be virtually symptomless until the arteries and veins become so damaged, the blood flow to vital organs and muscles is reduced and causes lack of mobility and pain.

-One of the most common forms of vascular disease is peripheral vascular disease (PVD), which is when the arteries in your legs are affected.
-According to Circulation Foundation it is estimated that 9% of the UK population suffer from PVD, which causes painful legs when walking, ulceration and even amputation.
+One of the most common forms of vascular disease is a peripheral vascular disease (PVD), which is when the arteries in your legs are affected.
+According to Circulation Foundation, it is estimated that 9% of the UK population suffer from PVD, which causes painful legs when walking, ulceration and even amputation.